BradySavarie/binary-search-tree/README.md

   <hr>

-  A driver script is included for testing.
+  A driver script has been included to demonstrate how the program functions.